maosjs/todos/README.md

-# This is a simple Todo list manager app.
+# This is a simple 'check list' management app.
+This app uses React.